Healthy Honey Cinnamon Zucchini Bread

 *Be sure to melt the coconut oil first, then measure out the correct amount.
 Otherwise you may use too much!

-*ALSO!
+ALSO!
 Super important with the coconut oil!
-If you are using this, let the applesauce, eggs and zucchini come to room temp before using.
+If you are using it, let the applesauce, eggs and zucchini come to room temp before using.
 Otherwise their “coldness” can harden up the coconut oil when you mix it all together.